How Do I Deny IP Address Access in Plesk?

 - On the left side of the firewall window, click on the Inbound Rules option.

-- On the right side of the screen, click on New Rule.
+- On the right-hand side of the screen, click on New Rule.

 - Click on the Custom radio button and then click the Next button.